IaDrake20/Java-2D-Game/README.md

 # Java-2D-Game
 This is a game I mainly wrote back in highschool during sophomore year.
 I have decided to revisit it and finish what I started.
 Feel free to download the .java file and run it for yourself.
+I am still trying to sort everything out in spare time, so the code is still a mess thanks to past self.

 Objectives:
   1) Patch holes in the map where the ping pong ball can escape